 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions while using Maxidex

-Your eye doctor will want to examine your eyes at regular visits to make sure this medicine is working properly and to check for unwanted effects, especially if you will be using Maxidex® for 10 days or longer.
+It is very important that your eye doctor (ophthalmologist) check your or your child's progress at regular visits to make sure the medicine is working properly and to check for unwanted effects, especially if you will be using Maxidex® for 10 days or longer.